agatlin/awesome-neo4j/README.md

 This listed is forked from the excellent list originally created (but, apparently, no longer maintained) by [Neueda R&D](https://github.com/Neueda).

-To the extent possible under law, both Nueda R&D, and Anthony Gatlin have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, both Nueda R&D and Anthony Gatlin have waived all copyright and related or neighboring rights to this work.